SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 1. What is the name of the OpenStack service providing volumes?
 4. Can one volume be attached to multiple instances or vice versa?
 5. Explain the main difference between Ephemeral Storage and Block-Storage.
 What are the major use-cases for the different storage types?
 6. What is Ephemeral storage?
-Does your VM have ephemeral storage?
+Does your instance have ephemeral storage?

 ## Task 3: Network